Million Dollar Bacon Goat Cheese Appetizer Log

 Instructions

-- Next, place the brown sugar, black pepper, water, and cayenne pepper in a small bowl.
+- Mix the brown sugar, water, black pepper, and cayenne in a small bowl.

-- Lay bacon slices on your prepared sheet pan in a single layer.
-Cover both sides of the bacon with the brown sugar mixture, making sure to press the spice mixture into the bacon, so it sticks.
-Sprinkle with the red pepper flakes if using.
+- Lay the bacon on the rack in a single layer.
+Coat both sides with the sugar mixture and press it in so it sticks.
+Sprinkle with red pepper flakes if using.

 This looks so good!
 What a great combination of flavors for a holiday appetizer!